Sri Lanka to go ahead with Pakistan tour despite terror fears | Devdiscourse

 Colombo, Sep 19 (AFP) Sri Lanka's cricket board Thursday said it will go ahead with its tour of Pakistan despite fears that players could be the targets of terror attacks during the six-match visit.
-Sri Lanka Cricket Secretary Mohan de Silva said they received the all-clear from the defence ministry to leave for Pakistan on Tuesday.
+Sri Lanka Cricket secretary Mohan de Silva said they received the all-clear from the defence ministry to leave for Pakistan on Tuesday after establishing that there was no threat to the national team.

+Sri Lanka Cricket added in a statement that the governing body was assured the Pakistan army would coordinate security set at a level usually reserved for a head of state.
+"Sri Lanka Cricket wishes to announce that the forthcoming tour of Pakistan will go ahead as planned, following assurances given by the government of Pakistan that it will provide maximum security," the statement said.

-"We have the green light from the defence ministry," de Silva told AFP.
-"The tour is on as we planned.
-I myself and our office bearers will also be accompanying the team."
+De Silva added that he and "our office bearers will also be accompanying the team".
 Reports last week of a possible terror attack were referred to the defence ministry for investigation.

 The Sri Lanka team was the target of an attack during a Test match in Pakistan's Lahore in March 2009, with six players injured when gunmen attacked their bus.
 Six Pakistan policemen and two civilians were killed.